jaredevans/chat-relay-server/README.md

 # chat-relay-server
-Chat relay server with both CLI and web chat client for 1:1 chat, open chatroom, and 1:1 video chat.
+Chat relay server based on websockets and WebRTC.
+CLI and web chat clients for 1:1 text chat, open text chatroom, and 1:1 video chat.

 **_Caution:_** Only for proof-of-concept and reference.
 Do not use for production or continually expose to public Internet,